 Step 2: Schedule the defense of your thesis or dissertation well in advance of the submission deadline in order to submit your final document to the Graduate School.
 (Doctoral students must announce their dissertation defense online two weeks prior to their defense.

 Note: Your committee must have your complete dissertation or thesis three (3) weeks prior to your defense.
+If you are a doctoral student you must also share your iThenticate similarity report with your committee at this time.
 You need to leave adequate time to make any modifications required by your advisor and/or the committee.
 The deadline for submission of the final electronic thesis or dissertation to ProQuest can be found on the Academic Calendar.

 Step 4: Make any edits to your document as required by your committee.
 Also, complete any formatting changes to your thesis or dissertation as discussed in your formatting meeting.

 Step 5: Complete the Dissertation/Thesis Submission and ETD Form and pay the submission fee of $45 now payable online.
-You should also use this payment portal to pay for the optional copyright registration ($55) and Open Access Publishing ($95).
+You should also use this payment portal to pay for the optional copyright registration ($55).
 Submit the Dissertation/Thesis Submission and ETD Form to your Graduation Completion Specialist.
 For doctoral students Aura Young.
 For master's thesis students Julie Green.
+(Doctoral students must also submit the first page of their iThenticate similarity report to Dr. Young along with the ETD form.)

 Step 6: Submit your final version of the thesis or dissertation electronically following the instructions below: